ellakoa/postcard-poem/content/posts/kaleidoscope-of-butterflies.md

-  Dressed in blue, blue as the sky the lads bow to their ladies who are dancing nearby, the ladies shimmer in gowns of browns.
+  Dressed in blue, blue as the sky the lads bow to their ladies who are dancing nearby, the ladies shimmer in gowns of brown.
-  A kaleidoscope of blue butterflies flutters low, over the Downs.
+  Watch a kaleidoscope of blue butterflies fluttering low, over the Downs.
 alignPoemLeft: false
 removePostcardPadding: true
 address: |-